-Ultimate responsibility for liquidity risk management rests with the Board of Directors, which has established an appropriate liquidity risk management framework for the management of the short, medium and long-term funding and liquidity management requirements.
+Ultimate responsibility for liquidity risk management rests with the Board of Directors, which has established an appropriate liquidity risk management framework for the management of the Cadent Gas Limited's (the immediate parent company) short, medium and long-term funding and liquidity management requirements.
 The company manages liquidity risk by maintaining adequate reserves, banking facilities and reserve borrowing facilities, by continuously monitoring forecast and actual cash flows, and by matching the maturity profiles of external borrowings and intercompany receivables.